phetsims/phet-info/checklists/core-description-review-checklist.md

 ### **Preferences & Keyboard Help Dialog**

-- [ ] Verify Keyboard Help Dialog has clear accessible alternative to the visual text description/icons.
+- [ ] Verify the auto-generated Keyboard Help Dialog visuals and accessible content are clear and correct.
 - [ ] Verify Sim-specific controls in Preferences have accessible text.

 ### **Capitalization for Core Description**